• Skip to primary navigation

 What to serve with chickpea spinach curry

-I love serving this delicious meal with brown rice, basmati rice or naan bread.
+I love serving this delicious meal with brown rice, basmati rice, cauliflower rice or naan bread.

 You can eat the curry on its own but it makes a more filling meal served with either of these or another vegan side dish.